wp-plugins/custom-content-shortcode/readme.txt

 The shortcode **[content]** displays any of the following content types: posts, pages, custom post types, custom fields, images, attachments, menus, and widget areas.

+The shortcode **[loop]** performs query loops: to display, for example, available products in a category, or excerpts from the 5 most recent posts.

 In addition, you can:

-* Use the shortcode **[loop]** to perform query loops -- for example, display available products in a category, or excerpts of the 5 most recent posts.

-* Enable **gallery fields** for chosen post types, where images can be added, removed and ordered.
-The images can be displayed individually or in a gallery, as well as with the *loop* shortcode for a custom layout.
+* Enable a simple **gallery field** for chosen post types, where images can be added, removed and ordered.
+They can be displayed individually, in a gallery, or in a custom layout.

 * Load page-specific **CSS/JavaScript** file or script from custom fields.

-If you're using the Bootstrap library (v3.x) you can also:

-* Display the gallery field in a carousel
-* Display a menu in a navigation bar
+* Display a Bootstrap v3 navbar menu and slider/carousel

+* Enable front-end editing of content and fields using Live Edit

 = Basic examples =
 <br />